icopy-site/awesome/docs/awesome/awesome-icons.md

 Not open-source/free, but still awesome enough.

-- [Iconic](https://useiconic.com) - The definitive icon set designed for the modern web.
 - [Nucelo Icons](https://nucleoapp.com/premium-icons) - A premium library of SVG icons for iOS, Android & web projects.

 ## License